HariSekhon/Ansible/README.md

 ## Ansible Playbooks

-Quickly install to a given host using `-i <hostname>,` with the trailing comma to let Ansible know it is an inline host list not an [ansible-inventory.ini](ansible-inventory.ini) file.
+Quickly install to a given host using `-i <hostname>,` with the trailing comma to let Ansible know it is an inline host list not an [inventory.ini](inventory.ini) file.

 ### Check Diff, Then Run